beginning of content

 When should I see my doctor?

-You should visit your doctor or practice nurse if:
+You should visit your doctor or practice nurse if you:

-You should also visit the doctor if you have an object in your vagina and any of the following symptoms:
+You should also visit the doctor if you have an object in your vagina and other symptoms, such as:

 You should not attempt to remove large, delicate or fragile objects yourself because you may damage your vagina.
-Instead, visit your doctor or emergency department as soon as possible.
+Instead, visit your doctor as soon as possible.

-If a fragile object breaks, do not try to remove it any further — go to your nearest emergency department immediately.
+If a fragile object breaks in your vagina, do not try to remove it any further — go to your nearest emergency department immediately.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-If you have lost a tampon in your vagina, you may want to try removing it carefully yourself.
+If you have lost a tampon in your vagina, try removing it carefully yourself.

 Self-care at home

-To remove a tampon or other object yourself:
+To remove a tampon or other object yourself, you should:

-If you can't remove the stuck tampon or other object yourself, get medical advice.
+If you can't remove the stuck tampon or other object yourself, see your doctor.

 Never try to remove an object with another object.
-You could hurt yourself and develop an infection.
+You could hurt yourself or develop an infection.

 Resources and support